Can black holes evaporate past extremality?: Collapse with backreaction

 where the right-hand-side is evaluated at the start of the near-Cauchy-horizon regime.

 The time $v_e$ represents the time when backreaction becomes important.
 Notice that this scales with the \textit{logarithm} of the accretion/evaporation rate, irrespective of its sign (see Eq.~\eqref{ve}).
-The assumption of constant black hole mass and charge thus breaks down on a dynamical collapse timescale, even with a small amount of accretion or evaporation.
-Backreaction can only be ignored when the shell immediately collapses to a timelike singularity.
+The assumption of constant mass thus breaks down on a dynamical collapse timescale, even with a small amount of accretion or evaporation.
 This conclusion follows essentially from the exponential nature of the blueshift and undoubtedly holds more generally beyond our simple model.

 After time $v_e$, the second term in \eqref{Dprime} becomes important.
 If it has opposite sign, it arrests the descent at the critical value $\mathcal{D}=-r_-'/\kappa_-$, where things stabilize since now $\mathcal{D}'\approx 0$.
 If it has the same sign as the first term, it quickly dominates, pushing $\mathcal{D}$ to flip sign and again approach the critical value.
 In other words, after a time of order $v_e$ the solution is well-approximated by